QUESTIONS ABOUT CATHY & FRIENDS

 Are you saying that the game ranked #10 is better than the game ranked #11?
 Yes, in my opinion.
 If I had to choose between playing game #10 or game #11, I would choose the game ranked #10.
 I have no problem saying I would rather play one game over another.

 What games are ranked?
-Games I had fun playing.
+Games I had enjoyed playing.
 That’s the only criteria.
+I have to be entertained by a game more than it annoyed me.

 What is the Indie Gamer Chick Seal of Approval?
 Any game that gets ranked on the Leaderboard gets awarded my personal Seal of Quality.
 Developers who earn the seal can use it to promote their games as they see fit.